LICENSED THERAPIST IN BOSTON, MA

 PSYCHOTHERAPIST, DIRECTOR OF INTENSIVE OUTPATIENT TREATMENT

-I view clinical work not through the lens of specific pathologies but rather as an evaluation of how one’s personality, coping skills, learned behaviors, lifestyle choices, avoided experiences, and relationships combine to either promote or impede overall wellness.
-I provide an eclectic blend of therapy informed by third-wave cognitive and behavioral modalities, relational work, insight-oriented approaches, and a broad understanding of health and wellness.
-Philosophically and clinically, I am influenced by Acceptance and Commitment Therapy (ACT), Buddhism, Western Mindfulness, Exposure and Response Prevention (ERP), relational dynamics, Evolutionary Psychology, Existentialism, and Psychodynamics.
-The relationship between all pillars of wellness is paramount to my psychotherapeutic approach.
+Rather than working solely through the lens of specific pathologies or treatment modalities, I aim to evaluate how one’s personality, coping skills, learned behaviors, lifestyle choices, avoided experiences, self-concept, and relationships combine to either promote or impede overall wellness.
+As such, I provide an eclectic blend of therapy that is informed by third-wave cognitive and behavioral modalities, relational work, insight-oriented approaches, and a broad understanding of health and wellness.
+Philosophically and clinically, I am influenced by Acceptance and Commitment Therapy (ACT), Exposure and Response Prevention (ERP), contemporary Western Buddhism, mindfulness, relational dynamics, Evolutionary Psychology, Existentialism, and Psychodynamics.

-I specialize in helping people whose anxiety manifests as obsessions, compulsions, intrusive thoughts, avoidance, or perfectionism.
-My approach is also effective for depression, addictive or problematic behaviors, self-concept issues, and navigating difficult life transitions.
-In addition, I enjoy supporting those experiencing relational difficulties, romantic or sexual dissatisfaction, exploring non-traditional relationship structures, or working through men's issues.
+I specialize in helping people whose anxiety manifests as obsessions, compulsions, rumination, phobias, intrusive thoughts, avoidance, or perfectionism.
+My approach is also effective for depression, chronic pain or other psychophysiological concerns, addictive or destructive behaviors, self-concept issues, and tough life transitions.
+In addition, I enjoy supporting those experiencing relational difficulties, romantic or sexual dissatisfaction, or working through men's issues.
 I work with many undergraduate and graduate students and am familiar with the lifestyle and unique challenges faced by these populations.
 I am also pleased to offer empathy and lived experience to those exploring the impacts of their Jewish ethnicity or upbringing.

 After receiving my undergraduate degree in Human Development from Binghamton University, I spent a few years as a high school educator, focusing on wellness education, sex and sexuality education, mindfulness education, harm reduction, and relational wellness.
 This path led me to a greater interest in mental health counseling and the decision to obtain a Master of Education in Counseling from Boston University, where I completed a clinical internship at The Groton School, an independent residential school in Massachusetts for grades 8-12.
 During this experience, I received supervision in the use of ACT and ERP to treat obsessive-compulsive disorder, panic disorder, phobias, perfectionism, academic stress, adjustment challenges, and depression.

-In my free time, I am usually exercising (running, climbing, biking, jumping, crawling, lifting…), at the movie theater, cooking vegetarian feasts, brooding, dancing, cleaning, or spending time with friends.
+In my free time, I am usually exercising (running, climbing, biking, jumping, crawling, lifting, etc), seeing a movie, cooking vegetarian feasts, dancing, cleaning and organizing my space, or spending time with friends.